-- The need of cross-browser and cross-platform testing.
+- The need for cross-browser and cross-platform testing.

 - Need to deploy tests in a distributed infra using Selenium Grid.

-- For testing the web applications that supports AJAX.
+- For testing the web applications that support AJAX.

-There are few Selenium terms that you need to know for getting a start with the Selenium IDE.
+The IDE is a key Selenium component.
+There are a few Selenium terms that you need to know for getting a start with it.

 - Locators such as ID, Name, XPath, CSS selector, etc.